-To reduce the risk of damage to known and unknown archaeological sites, GSA would develop an archaeological monitoring plan in consultation with SHPO, ACHP, federally recognized Indian tribes, and other consulting parties.
+To reduce the risk of damage to known and unknown archeological sites, GSA would develop an archeological monitoring plan in consultation with SHPO, ACHP, federally recognized Indian tribes, and other consulting parties.

-GSA is in consultation with SHPO, ACHP, federally recognized Indian tribes, and other consulting parties and would identify and develop appropriate mitigation measures to avoid, minimize or mitigate adverse effects on historic properties prior to publication of the Final EIS.
+GSA is in consultation with SHPO, ACHP, federally recognized Indian tribes, and other consulting parties and would identify and develop appropriate mitigation measures to avoid, minimize or mitigate adverse effects on historic properties.
 At a minimum, Historic American Buildings Survey documentation for the historic Main Building and Garage would be considered.
 Additional mitigation could include architectural artifact salvage.
 Appropriate mitigation would be determined in consultation between GSA, SHPO, and consulting parties.